Condensed Spin Excitation of Quantized Dirac Fermions in the Quasi-Two-Dimensional semimetal BaMnBi$_2$

-The quantum Hall effect (QHE) is characterized by a topological chiral edge state and a bulk energy gap in the presence of discrete Landau levels \cite{vKlitzing1980, Dempsey1993}.
-The main playground of QHE has been two-dimensional (2D) electron systems such as the semiconductor interface with extremely high mobility under ultralow temperatures and high magnetic fields \cite{vonKlitzing2020}, where the primarily experimental probe has been limited in transport measurements and charge-sensitive spectroscopy \cite{Hashimoto2002NMR, li2007graphite, li2015graphene, sharapov2004Dirac, Uchida2017, Kealhofer2020topological}.
-The discovery of graphene with relativistic Dirac fermions allows the observation of QHE at high temperatures and low fields \cite{Novoselov2007, Bolotin2009, Castro2009}.
-Furthermore, three-dimensional (3D) semimetals with linearly crossing bands allow investigating low-energy spin excitation in the bulk QHE \cite{He2014, Jeon2014}.
-Dirac and Weyl semimetals involve massless Dirac fermions and the Berry curvature acting as a fictitious magnetic field in a momentum space.
-The latter is observed as a $\pi$ phase shift of the Shubnikov-de Haas (SdH) oscillation under magnetic field \cite{Mikitik1999, Zhang2005}, where the density of states linear to the energy is split into unequally spaced Landau levels with a spin-polarized lowest $N=0$ mode.
-The Landau level is further split under strong spin-orbit coupling and broken inversion symmetry, leading to a spin-momentum locking useful for spintronics \cite{Lv2021}.
+The quantum Hall effect (QHE) with a chiral edge state protected by the bulk energy gap has been studied in two-dimensional (2D) electron systems, such as semiconductor interfaces requiring extremely high mobility under ultralow temperatures and high magnetic fields \cite{vKlitzing1980, Tsui1982, vonKlitzing2020}.
+The main probe of QHE has been limited in transport measurements and surface-sensitive spectroscopy \cite{Barrett1996, Kronmuller1999, Hashimoto2002NMR, li2007graphite, Melcer2024}, while fractional quasiparticles of composite fermions under electron correlation remain uncovered in the bulk state \cite{Moore1991, Wen1995}.
+Recent developments of relativistic Dirac semimetals with low carrier density and small effective mass realize the observation of the half-integer QHE at high temperatures and low fields \cite{Novoselov2007, Bolotin2009, Castro2009, He2014, Jeon2014,li2015graphene, Uchida2017, Kealhofer2020topological, Liu2022}.
+The semimetals with symmetry protected Dirac points allow one to investigate the bulk spin excitation of QHE \cite{Young2015, Tajima2013, masuda2016QHE, Tang2019ZrTe5}.
+2D Dirac semimetals involve massless Dirac fermions that follow the Hamiltonian $H = v_{\rm F}(\sigma_x p_x + \sigma_y p_y )$ using the Fermi velocity $v_{\rm F}$, the Pauli matrix $\sigma_i$ of pseudospin, and the momentum $p_i$.
+The cyclotron energy is expressed as $\pm v_{\rm F}\sqrt{e\hbar|n|B}$ with the non-negative integer Landau index $n$ under the magnetic field $B$ \cite{Castro2009}.
+The four-fold degeneracy of the relativistic Landau level is lifted via spin-orbit coupling and Zeeman interaction.
+The quasiparticle excitation that accompanies spin-flip process can be strongly enhanced when the chemical potential crosses the spin-polarized Landau levels \cite{Goerbig2011}.
+In the absence of spatial inversion, the momentum-dependent spin-split valley leads to a spin-momentum locking useful in spintronics \cite{Lv2021}.